 - High blood pressure

 - Increased susceptibility to colds and flu

 - Muscle tension and general bodily pain

 However you’re feeling right now about your time spent on social media, it’s always good to be aware of your thought patterns, or any signs that your body’s telling you to slow down.

-We live in a fast-paced world, especially if you’re working in social media!
-So take some time for self-care, look after your mind and body, and get back to doing the things you love!
+We live in a fast-paced and challenging world, especially if you’re working in social media!
+So take some time for self-care and look after your mind and body.

-If you would like to donate or get involved for #WorldMentalHealthDay, here are a few suggestions.
+If you would like to donate or get involved for #WorldMentalAwareness month, here are a few suggestions.

 - Bring Change to Mind is an organization whose mission is to end the stigma and discrimination surrounding mental illness.